gottacatchenall/ms_data_schema_macroecology/manuscript.md

 standardization of genomic sequences (as `FASTA` files), and the data directly from next-gen sequencing machines, have enabled the flourishing of genomics as a field of study, enabling data aggregation at scales that seemed impossible not that long ago [@Kahn2011FutGen].
-In astronomy, the `FITS` format (maintained by NASA GSFC) similarly enabled sharing data from differently designed telescopes around the world.
+The `FITS` format in astonromy (maintained by NASA GSFC) similarly enabled sharing data from differently designed telescopes around the world.
 Open standards have enabled the growth of automated data processing outside the sciences as well---the modern internet would be impossible without HTTP and IP standards.
 This highlights how standardization of data enables automation because there is no ambiguity in what is being sent and received between clients.

 In some cases standardization does not unify, but instead produces many competing standards.
-For example, in GIS, there are themselves too many standards too count, in part because this data takes on different forms (raster or vector).
-This leads to the "15 standards" problem summarized in @fig:xkcd.
+For example, in geospatial data, there are too many standards too count, in part because this data is variable in its form (raster or vector).
+This leads to the "15 standards" problem summarized best by xkcd #927 (@fig:xkcd).
-This was partially solved by Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
-This enabled conversion between a large number of legacy data types and `GeoTIFF`, and in part led to `GeoTIFF`'s  increasing ubiquity
+The geospatial community partially alleviated this issye with the Geospatial Data Abstraction Libary [GDAL; @GDAL], a software library for interfacing with different formats of geospatial data.
+This enabled conversion between a large number of legacy data types and the GDAL preffered format, `GeoTIFF`, and in part led to `GeoTIFF`'s increasing ubiquity.

 ![XKCD cartoon #927.](./figures/xkcdstandards.png){#fig:xkcd}